3 Captivating Nonfiction Recommendations to Add to Your TBR

 From The Ashes manages to be both heartbreaking and inspiring.
 No one should have any of the experiences Jesse outlines in this book.
 But in reality, some of the ordeals he went through are common for many individuals experiencing homelessness, struggling with substance abuse and battling their own inner demons.
 I've thought about this book so much since I finished it.
 About the ineffective policies, harmful myths and misconceptions, the moral superiority and stigma, that reinforce and act against those who want to break cycles and forge a different path.

 This book showed me how easy it can be to reduce people who face some of the struggles Jesse details in his book to labels.
-It is necessary to understand they are complete people who are worthy of self-determination, respect and assistance on their terms without paternalism and contempt.
+It is necessary to understand they are complete people, worthy of self-determination, respect and assistance on their terms without paternalism or contempt.
 When you find yourself ready to pass judgment, as you read this book or engage with initiatives for marginalized persons in your community, I ask that you introspect on those feelings.
 And then consider them from the perspectives of Jesse and others who have faced similar struggles as whole people and not labels.

 This is Assisted Dying by Stefanie Green MD